The Duke Teaching Observatory

 Click on event to see what we may look at

-Click on time to check for last-minute cancellations and weather info
+Click here to check for last-minute cancellations and weather info

 The Duke Teaching Observatory, founded in 2002, is an observational facility designed with two missions: